Modular Gelfand pairs and multiplicity-free representations: Introduction

 \section{Introduction}

+For representations of a group over the complex numbers, the classical theory of Gelfand pairs considers group--subgroup pairs $(G, H)$ such that the induced representation $\ind_H^G(\triv_H) = \C[G] \otimes_{\C[H]} \triv_H$ of the trivial representation of the subgroup $H$ is multiplicity-free.
+For finite groups, Gelfand pairs arise as useful tools across disciplines of mathematics, such as in number theory (cf. \cite{gross}), combinatorics (cf. \cite{aker-can}, \cite[Chapter~4]{johnson}, \cite[Section~3]{martin-tanaka}), and probability theory (cf. \cite{diaconis-1988, diaconis-1996, ceccherini, ceccherini-2}).
+The fact that $(S_n, S_{n-1})$ is a Gelfand pair over $\C$, for instance, is important in the study of the Gelfand--Tsetlin algebra in the representation theory of $S_n$ (cf. \cite[Section~2]{vershik-okounkov, vershik-okounkov-2}).
+The uniqueness of Whittaker models is a fundamental result in the theory of automorphic representations; for the finite group $\gl_n\paren{\F_{q}}$, the key idea of Gelfand--Graev \cite{gelfand-graev} is that $\paren{\gl_n\paren{\F_{q}}, N}$ is a (twisted) Gelfand pair for the standard nilpotent subgroup $N$ of $\gl_n\paren{\F_{q}}$.

-For representations of a group over the complex numbers, the classical theory of Gelfand pairs considers group--subgroup pairs $(G, H)$ such that the induced representation $\ind_H^G(\triv_H)$ of the trivial representation of the subgroup $H$ is multiplicity-free.
-Due to its influence and applications in several parts of mathematics, the original concept of Gelfand pairs for complex representations of finite groups and Lie groups with compact subgroups has been generalized in several directions.
-In particular, the theory of Gelfand pairs has been fruitfully extended by replacing the trivial representation $\triv_H$ with an arbitrary irreducible representation $\eta$ of $H$, in which case $(G, H, \eta)$ is called a \textit{Gelfand triple} or a \textit{multiplicity-free triple} (cf. Bump~\cite[Section~45]{bump-lie}, Ceccherini-Silberstein--Scarabotti--Tolli \cite{csst}).
-To avoid overlap with the usage of ``Gelfand triple'' as a synonym for a rigged Hilbert space in functional analysis, this article will use the less ambiguous ``multiplicity-free triple'' terminology.
+Due to its broad applications, the concept of Gelfand pairs has been generalized in several directions from its original form for complex representations of finite groups and Lie groups with compact subgroups.
+In particular, the theory of Gelfand pairs has been fruitfully extended by replacing the induced trivial representation $\ind_H^G(\triv_H)$ with $\ind_H^G(\eta)$ for an arbitrary irreducible representation $\eta$ of $H$.
+This generalization is the study of \textit{Gelfand triples} or \textit{multiplicity-free triples} $(G, H, \eta)$ (cf. Bump \cite[Section~45]{bump-lie}, Ceccherini-Silberstein--Scarabotti--Tolli \cite{csst}).
+Since there is an overlap of terminology with the usage of ``Gelfand triple'' as a synonym for a rigged Hilbert space in functional analysis, this article will use the less ambiguous ``multiplicity-free triple''.

 The property of ``multiplicity-freeness'' for a representation $\rho$ of a group $G$ over a field $F$ here means that irreducible representations occur in $\rho$ at most once, i.e. that for all irreducible representations $\pi$ of $G$ over $F$,